theironyard/homework/doc/commands/init.md

 ## DESCRIPTION

-This will ask you a bunch of questions, and then write a .homework.json for you.
+This will ask you a bunch of questions, and then scaffold a homework assignment for you.

 If you already have a .homework.json file, it'll read that first, and default to the options in there.